smoki99/vuln-package_scanner/README.md

    - Analyzes package.json for direct dependencies
    - Checks all dependency types (dependencies, devDependencies, etc.)
    - Recursively examines package-lock.json for nested dependencies
+   - For monorepos, optionally scans all nested package.json files
    - Implements proper semver range matching to detect version ranges that include compromised versions

 3. **Reports Findings**:
    - Displays clear output with emoji indicators
    - Shows detailed information about each detected compromised package
    - Provides a summary of the advisory database
+   - Organizes findings by project (when scanning subdirectories)

 ## Example Output